Opera prima

 Ópera prima is a 1980 Spanish comic film directed by Fernando Trueba and starring Óscar Ladoire.
 It was written by Ladoire and Trueba.
 It is one of the most acclaimed Spanish Cinema films of the eighties.
-It is considered and iconic example of the comedia madrileña.
+It is considered an iconic example of the comedia madrileña.

 Synopsis

 Matías, a young man recently separated from his wife, falls in love with his cousin Violeta, a girl passionate about violin and hippie style.